linpengcheng/PurefunctionPipelineDataflow/README.md

   - This approach is the easiest to optimize the overall efficiency of the system.
   - The global unified scheduling system is the most efficient, which is a common sense.
+  - To complete a task (product), it is necessary to combine various workshop production (heterogeneous parallelism), The warehouse scheduler uses operations research to achieve the optimal balance of supply (input), production (computing), sales (output), and storage (warehouse), achieve minimum cost and maximum efficiency.

 #### Empowerment and Management by Objective